longhorn/website/content/docs/1.5.0/references/settings.md

 > Default: `false`

 This allows users to activate the v2 data engine based on SPDK.
 Currently, it is in the preview phase and should not be utilized in a production environment.
+For more information, please refer to [V2 Data Engine (Preview Feature)](../../spdk).

 > **Warning**
 >
 > - DO NOT CHANGE THIS SETTING WITH ATTACHED VOLUMES.
 Longhorn will block this setting update when there are attached volumes.
 >
 > - When applying the setting, Longhorn will restart all instance-manager pods.
+>
+> - When the V2 Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
+This high CPU usage is attributed to the spdk_tgt process running within each instance-manager pod.
+The spdk_tgt process is responsible for handling input/output (IO) operations and requires intensive polling.
+As a result, it consumes 100% of a dedicated CPU core to efficiently manage and process the IO requests, ensuring optimal performance and responsiveness for storage operations.

 #### Offline Replica Rebuilding

 > Default: `enabled`

 This setting allows users to enable the offline replica rebuilding for volumes using v2 data engine.
+For more information, please refer to [Automatic Offline Replica Rebuilding](../../spdk/automatic-offline-replica-rebuilding).

 Here are the available options:
 - `enabled`